 The bill was designed to:

-• Make sure that all tenancies on terms shorter than seven years are fit for human habitation.
-That includes council houses and privately rented homes.
+- Make sure that all tenancies on terms shorter than seven years are fit for human habitation - including both council houses and privately rented homes.

 But her Bill was talked out was talked out by Conservative MPs, including Philip Davies, who describes himself as both a landlord and tenant.

 He said this dual status put him in the ‘unusual position of being able to see both sides of the argument’, but he finally declared that the proposed legislation would put ‘huge burdens’ on landlords and should be dropped.